Kas-tle/EnjinScraper/README.md

 > To enable your API, visit your admin panel / settings / API area.
 The content on this page includes your base API URL, your secret API key, and the API mode.
 Ensure that the API mode is set to "Public".

-#### Obtaining Forum Module IDs

-This can be obtained in the admin panel of your site under "Modules".
-Using the left side panel, you can filter to the type "Forum Board".
-Make a list of the Module IDs you wish to scrape in the `config.json` file as shown below.

-#### Obtaining News Module IDs

-This can be obtained in the admin panel of your site under "Modules".
-Using the left side panel, you can filter to the type "News / Blog".
-Make a list of the Module IDs you wish to scrape in the `config.json` file as shown below.

 #### Configuring the `config.json`

 Create a `config.json` file in the root directory of the project.
 The file should look like this: